Fresheyeball/Shpadoinkle/lens/README.md

 ## Composing views

-In Shpadoinkle, we can compose views without impedance if the types match, or are parametric.
+In Shpadoinkle, you can compose views without impedance if the types match, or are parametric.
 For example:

 ```haskell